TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - fix Common state crash

-- bind h to buy menu
-	- or something else

 - see if bilmer and vindicator have better intervals at 64hz
-- let q also look for the bomb if the hotbar empty

 - fixbomb planting duration
 - dont show defusing progress if youre tt